forthelemon/forthelemon.github.io/about.md

 A lemon is also the term for a car that is always falling apart, but no one can connect the dots, figure out why, or fix its core problems.

 Being a lemon doesn’t, I repeat _doesn’t_ make you good or bad or reflect on your character in any way.

-Gathering and sharing collective support and sharing stories are vital practices for the survival of a lemon, and a community in the chaos of chronic illness can help make the difficulties of lemon life a bit less constraining and certainly less lonely.
-This blog is a place for me to be a lemon openly and curiously, share thoughts, theory, poetry, stories, and resicpes.

 **Why am I a lemon?**
 I am a lemon because I have multiple autoimmune and other chronic diseases that cause me to live in constant pain and “break down” from conditions difficult to distinguish from one another.
 I am constantly “in the shop” or, in human terms: stretching in bed.